Why is Socializing Bernedoodle Puppies Important?

 How Socialization Builds a Strong Bond With Your Bernedoodle

-A big benefit of socialization is the bond it creates between puppy and family.
+A big benefit of socialization is the bond it creates between the puppy and the family.
 Well-socialized puppies are more likely to trust their family because they’ve learned people are safe and kind.
 They enjoy learning since new experiences are associated with encouragement and love, and they’re learning that their humans make them feel good!

 When you guide your puppy through new experiences, you become their source of security and protection.
-As you safely expose them to different environments, sounds, people, etc. they learn to trust you.
+As you safely expose them to different environments, sounds, people, etc., they learn to trust you.
 Being patient, gentle, and consistent, helps them to trust, especially during those early days when everything is new and potentially overwhelming.

 When a puppy feels safe and confident, your relationship grows stronger and better at a much faster pace.